-Through the program, Fellows are:
+Through the program, Fellows will:

-- build a community of support with peers;
+- build a community of support;

 - access corporate mentors to develop new career skills;